 November 8, 2016 / Reena Kansal

-His excitement was very contagious – partially because I could leave work early, but partially because during the whole internship I had heard him talk about his dream.
+His excitement was very contagious.
+Partially, it was because I could leave work early, but partially because during the whole internship I had heard him talk about his dream.
 His dream to visit all the major league baseball parks in the country.
-I had seen his map where he was keeping track of all the parks and heard about some of his adventures.
-And I was excited to see what all this craze was about.
+I had seen his map where he kept track of all the parks.
+I’d heard about some of his adventures.
+And I was excited to see what this craze was all about.

 After battling traffic and parking, I have to admit I felt a bit out of place at Wrigley Field.
-Still dressed in my business casual consulting clothes, while I pretended it was okay to drop peanut shells on the floor.
+Still dressed in my business casual consulting clothes, I pretended it was okay to drop peanut shells on the floor.
 But the energy at the ball park amazing!
-Even though the Cubs had lost.
-I could see why my manager was just as excited to leave work early to spend the summer afternoon at Wrigley.
+Even though the Cubs had lost, I could see why my manager was just as excited to leave work early to spend the summer afternoon at Wrigley.

 One young Cubs fan, Riley Wulf—16 years old—can trace her family’s love of the Cubs back to her great grandmother, Mary Colby, who instilled the love for the team in Riley’s grandmother by making sure the family tuned in to all the Cubs games.

-For another family of Cubs fans, it was Ed Hauter, now 82, who became the first Cubs fan of the family and sparked a loyalty that includes not just watching televised games as a family but traveling 165 miles from southern Illinois to Wrigley Field and even traveling to Arizona to watch spring training!
+For another family of Cubs fans, it was Ed Hauter, now 82, who became the first Cubs fan of the family.
+He sparked a loyalty that includes not just watching televised games as a family but traveling 165 miles from southern Illinois to Wrigley Field and even traveling to Arizona to watch spring training!

 “In the end,” write Duaa Eldeib and Juan Perez Jr. in the Tribune, “it represents a set of values, the kind that parents search for ways to teach their children: Stick with the team, don’t abandon people, keep trying.”

-The most emotional, tear jerking of these stories of generational loyalty to the team were stories of fans that visited grave sites.
+The most tear jerking of these stories of generational loyalty to the team were stories of fans that visited grave sites.
 At many cemeteries, like the Bohemian National Cemetery pictured above, Cubs pennants, balloons and Cubby bears marked the sites of fans who had not lived to see the longed-for win.

 His father, a die-hard Cubs fan, passed away in 1980.
 So to keep the pact, Williams drove from North Carolina to Indiana to watch Game 7 at his father’s grave.
 Wayne took out his smart phone, set up a foldout chair beside his dad’s grave, and watched the game.
 As soon as they won, he placed the W flag on his grave marker.

 With a new appreciation for the game, I’m glad I had a chance to initiate my children to the “Wrigley experience” this past summer.
-They enjoyed throwing peanut shells on the floor without their mom yelling at them and sang their hearts out during “Take Me Out To The Ballgame.”
+They enjoyed throwing peanut shells on the floor without their mom yelling at them.
+They sang their hearts out during “Take Me Out To The Ballgame.”

 Better Every Story

-Join the thousands who receive Esther Choy’s insights, best practices and examples of great storytelling in our monthly newsletter.
+Join the thousands who receive Esther Choy’s insights, best practices and examples of great storytelling in our twice monthly newsletter.